 It is not allowed to use robots which are specialized for a specific technical challenge.
 Only the robots used for the soccer games are allowed to participate in the technical challenges.
-No hardware modifications of the robots are allowed for the Technical Challenges (i.e., a robot cannot be modified from the configuration it had in the soccer games).
+No hardware modifications of the robots are allowed for the Technical Challenge (i.e., a robot cannot be modified from the configuration it had in the soccer games).

-The team scheduled for the technical challenge must have access to the field five minutes prior to the scheduled starting time.
+The team scheduled for the Technical Challenge must have access to the field five minutes prior to the scheduled starting time.
 The referee will give the start signal at the scheduled time.

-This year's challenge consists of four parts A, B, C and D. Each of the parts A, B, C and D can be attempted multiple times, in any order.
+The Technical Challenge consists of four parts A, B, C and D. Each of the parts can be attempted multiple times, in any order.
 The team might terminate a trial at any time, in order to reattempt the same part or switch to another part of the challenge.
 A trial terminates automatically when 25 minutes elapsed after the referee gave the start signal.
-This concludes the technical challenge for the team.
+This concludes the Technical Challenge for the team.
 The time is taken for each of the trials, if completed successfully.
 The minimum time is used for scoring each part of parts A, B, C and D of the challenge.
-The team with the minimal time receives 10 points.
+Ranking in the individual challenges is determined according to the rules defined for each individual challenge.
+The team with the minimal time For each part, the highest ranked team receives 10 points.
 The second fastest team receives 7 points.
 The third fastest team receives 5 points.
 All other teams who successfully managed this part of the challenge receive 3 points.
-Intermediate scoring applies to parts A, B, C and D as detailed in the following sections.
-The intermediate scoring rules in the technical challenge do only apply to the best three teams if there are no three teams which can pass the respective challenge completely.